-- 139. The adopted fiducial virial BH mass if more than one estimate is available.
-See detailed discussion in §3.7. - 140.
-The measurement uncertainty of the adopted fiducial virial BH mass, propagated from the measurement uncertainties of continuum luminosity and FWHM.
-Note that this uncertainty includes neither the statistical uncertainty ($\gtrsim 0.3-0.4$ dex) from virial mass calibrations, nor the systematic uncertainties with these virial BH masses. - 141.
-Eddington ratio computed using the fiducial virial BH mass. - 142.
+- Eddington ratio computed using the fiducial virial BH mass. - 142.
 Special interest flag.
 This is a binary flag: bit#0 set=disk emitters with high confidence (the vast majority are selected based on the Balmer lines); bit#1 set=disk emitter candidates; bit#2 set=double-peaked [O III] $\lambda\lambda$ 4959,5007 lines.
 These flags were set upon visual inspection of all z<0.89 quasars in the catalog.
-In particular, disk emitter candidates (bit#1=1) are those with asymmetric broad Balmer line profile or systematic velocity shifts from the narrow lines; while those with high confidence (bit#0=1) show unambiguous double-peaked (or highly asymmetric) broad line profile or large velocity offsets between the broad and narrow lines.
-Fig. 11 shows two examples of disk emitters with high confidence.
-We call these objects "disk emitters" even though some of them may be explained by alternative scenarios, such as a close SMBH binary (e.g., see discussion in Shen & Loeb 2010).
+In particular, disk emitter candidates (bit#1=1) are those with asymmetric broad Balmer line profile or systematic velocity shifts from the narrow lines.
+Fig. 9 shows two examples of disk emitters.

-4. Applications
+4. APPLICATIONS

 The spectral measurements described above can be used to study the statistical properties of broad line quasars.
-Here we briefly discuss some applications of this spectral catalog.
+Here we discuss several applications of this spectral catalog.